 As a dog owner, you always hope you’ll never have to deal with behavioral issues.
 Especially when it comes to dog aggression and at the point where you’re concerned with safety.
 The safety of your family, your other pets, or even other dogs you may run into during your daily walks.

 You’re constantly worried when the next aggressive outburst will happen.
-You’re eager to learn how you can stop aggressive dog behavior.
+You’re eager to learn how you can stop aggressive dog behavior (such as excessive barking).
 Although it’s a horrible problem to deal with, dog aggression can be corrected.

 Common types of aggressive dog behavior